 The LookTel Money Reader ($1.99) recognizes US currency in standard denominations ($1, $2, $5, $10, $20, $50, and $100 bills) enabling blind and visually impaired people to quickly identify and count bills.
 Point the iPhone camera at any US bill and LookTel's object recognition technology via VoiceOver tells users the denomination in real time.
 Best to organize bills before hitting the nightclub; the app doesn't work as well in low light.

 GreenGar Studios' Color Identifier ($1.99) uses the iPhone camera to identify and speak color names aloud.
 Shades identified are specific to the point of annoyance (Paris Daisy, Moon Mist) for some users.
 The company makes a free app called Color ID Free that sticks to basic colors.
-Blind people will never wear mix-matched socks or the wrong shirt again.
+Blind people will never wear mismatched socks or the wrong color shirt again.
 An interesting offshoot is using the app to distinguish shades of sky, enabling one to experience sunsets or gauge possible weather changes.

 TalkingTag™ LV ($9.99) from TalkingTag enables blind people to label everyday items with special coded stickers.
-Users scan each sticker with the iPhone camera and record and replay via VoiceOver up to a 1-minute audio message identifying what's being labeled.
+Users scan each sticker with the iPhone camera and record and replay via VoiceOver up to a 1-minute audio message identifying what's been labeled.
 The app is ideal for organizing a DVD collection, locating boxes during a move, or picking the right jelly jar from the refrigerator.
 Stickers can be erased and recorded over.

 Visible Braille ($3.99) from Mindwarrior is a tutorial for self-paced braille instruction.
 It translates English letters and words into the six-dot cells of the characters comprising the braille alphabet.
 Users can store the side-by-side images.
 The app teaches letters, words, and contractions and has built-in quizzes and a Help section to reinforce learning.